Thursday, October 31, 2024

 This method allows getting all columns from a required table.

-In Database Explorer, right-click the necessary table, then click Retrieve Data:
+In Database Explorer, right-click the necessary table and select Retrieve Data:

 And voila, you will be able to see the data from all columns available in the table.